 A pack is not just a prompt.
 Each one ships with:

-• Plugin types the scenario expects, marked required vs optional.
-The platform prompts you to connect each one in the Connections tab.
+- Plugin types the scenario expects, marked required vs optional.
+The Connections tab prompts you to connect each one.

 When you apply a pack, all of this is materialised into your project as editable artefacts.
 You can change anything afterwards; the pack is a starting point, not a constraint.